pipeline-tools/gusty/README.md

 # gusty

 Gusty is an opinionated framework for data ETL built on top of Airflow, where every task is represented by one YAML file, and each task creates a view in a database.
+Check out the [gusty demo](https://github.com/chriscardillo/gusty-demo) for an example of a fully dockerized data pipeline using gusty!

 ## Structure